Summary of Product Characteristics Updated 22-Jul-2019 | Merus Labs Luxco II S.à R.L.

 For the prophylaxis and treatment of angina pectoris.

 Adults: One tablet to be taken once daily without chewing and with a sufficient amount of fluid.
-For patients with higher nitrate requirements the dose may be increased to one tablet twice daily; the second dose should be given 6 to 8 hours after the first.
+For patients with higher nitrate requirements the dose may be increased to one tablet twice daily; but ensuring a 12 hours treatment free interval every 24 hours.

 Phosphodiesterase inhibitors (e.g. Sildenafil) have been shown to potentiate the hypotensive effects of nitrates, and their co-administration with nitrates or nitric oxide donors is therefore contraindicated.